 USD/CAD, or US dollar to Canadian dollar, is a major currency pair and is heavily traded in foreign exchange markets.
 Given that crude oil and refined petroleum products make up a significant portion of Canadian exports, USD/CAD tends to track global commodity prices.
 Similar to other commodity currency pairs, USD/CAD tends to depreciate during economic booms (CAD appreciates) while strengthening (CAD depreciates) during downturns.
 Looking at recent history, USD/CAD appreciated significantly during the 2008 financial crisis and following an emerging markets downturn in 2016.

-As the pair gains strength, we are now neutral on USD/CAD.
-Note that USD/CAD is currently trading within a normal range in the short-term.
+As the pair makes gains, we are now bullish on USD/CAD.
+Note that USD/CAD is currently trading within normal conditions in the short-term.
 This is based on technical indicators on a daily chart.

-As the Canadian dollar strengthens, we are now bearish on USD/CAD.
+As the pair runs out of steam, we are now neutral on USD/CAD.
 The pair is trading under normal conditions.
 This is based on technical indicators on a weekly chart.